jabxtr/aaa-timeline/README.md

 # aaa-timeline
+Javascript API created to display a vertical timeline with any numbers of events.
+Includes timeline data and example styling.

-Timeline JS API and site files created for ASU's Ask An Anthropologist project.
-Funded by the ASU Institute of Human Origins and the Office of Knowledge, Enterprise. and Development.
+This project was created for ASU's Ask An Anthropologist, and funded by the ASU Institute of Human Origins and the Office of Knowledge, Enterprise, and Development.

-This will be developed into a reusable API to create vertical timelines -- but for now it's a bit messy.
-Please ask if you have any questions.

 Created by James and David Baxter.